Company life has hit a fascinating juncture.

-We have our long-term founding vision, but we’ll always engage our Gen Z Fins to help define shorter-term strategic principles and consider how specific projects tie back into our grand vision.
-Tesla’s master plan is a well-known example of this type of strategy, and it also aligns with Gen Z’s motivations: The company has a general destination, but there’s a lot of flexibility to make short-term decisions.
+We have our long-term founding vision, but we’ll always engage our Gen Z team members to help define shorter-term strategic principles and consider how specific projects tie back into our grand vision.
+Tesla’s master plan is a well-known example of this type of strategy, and it also aligns with Gen Z’s motivations.
+The company has a general destination, but there’s a lot of flexibility to make short-term decisions.

 Another way we’ve integrated new workers into Pariveda’s fold is by adopting Holacracy, an organizational system for companies that emphasize self-management.
 In a holacratic organization, anyone can make a proposal to change the purpose of any given aspect of the business at any time.